What do children learn in preschool?

 Preschool curriculum: subjects

-There are some common subjects covered at the preschool level.
+There are some common subjects covered in preschool education.
 The Early Childhood Education (ECE) department at Concordia University (in Portland, Oregon) provides a nice overview of these in their preschool curriculum guide.
 This guide outlines some of the main subjects and topics covered at the preschool level.

 - Identifying numbers 1 to 10